pinkymm/pinkymm.github.io/index.md

 ### Biography

 Ying Dong is a Ph.D. candidate in University of Chinese Academy and Sciences.
-She currently works as a visiting sholar in Pennsylvania State University.
+She currently works as a visiting scholar in Pennsylvania State University.
 Her research interests span computer security and machine learning.

 ### Selected Publications